Martin-Ivanc/Trinity-Crossbow-Cutter/README.md

 > [!IMPORTANT]
 > This model is not designed with multicolor prints in mind as the purging will have a lot of waste but if you have tons of filament laying around go for it

-> [!WARNING]
-> This model is in beta stage and might need some adjustments in the future.

 # What’s changed

 - Added mechanical support and mounting for a Crossbow Cutter